- PAM® Original No-Stick Cooking Spray

 |Serving Size||4 servings (3 slices eggplant with 1/2 cup sauce each)|

-- Preheat oven to 425°F. Place bread crumbs in shallow dish; set aside.
+- Preheat oven to 425°F. Spray baking sheet with cooking spray; set aside.
+Combine bread crumbs and Parmesan cheese in shallow dish.

 - Cut eggplant into 12 slices, about 1/2-inch thick.
-Spray each side of slices with cooking spray.
-Coat with bread crumbs on both sides and place on baking sheet.
-Bake 10 minutes or until tender, turning once.
-Top slices evenly with cheese; bake 1 minute more or until cheese has softened.
+Brush slices with Parkay, then coat each side with bread crumb mixture.
+Place on baking sheet.
+Bake 15 minutes or until tender, turning once.
+Top slices evenly with mozzarella cheese.

 - Meanwhile, combine undrained tomatoes and sauce in small saucepan.
 Bring to a boil over medium-high heat.
 Reduce heat to medium-low; simmer 10 minutes or until slightly thickened.
 Spoon tomato mixture evenly into 4 shallow bowls.
 Place 3 eggplant slices over sauce in each bowl.